scalaprops/scalaprops-shapeless/README.md

 libraryDependencies += "com.github.scalaprops" %% "scalaprops-shapeless" % "0.4.1"
 ```

 scalaprops-shapeless depends on shapeless 2.3.
-It is built against scala 2.11, and 2.12.

 Import the content of `scalaprops.Shapeless` close to where you want
 `scalaprops.Gen` type classes to be automatically available for case classes / sealed hierarchies,